Make your Child a "Perfect Little Helper"

 Children don't help

 When parents look at a newborn baby cuddled in their arms, a feeling of protectiveness usually overwhelms them.
 They want to do everything possible to make their child happy and comfortable.
 As the years go by, the baby grows up, but parents tend to underestimate the capabilities of young children and continue to do things for them without expecting anything in return.
 Then one day, they wake up and decide it's time their children pitch in and are surprised when they are met with resistance.
-After years of having their parents pamper them, it comes as a rude shock to children that they're actually expected to pull their weight in the house
+After years of having their parents pamper them, it comes as a rude shock to children that they're actually expected to pull their weight in the house.

 Megha Chatterjee says that she is tired of feeling like a slave to her children.
 "While I don't expect my children to do household work, I do think that they must learn to look after their own things.
 They shouldn't assume it's my job to pick up after them."